NOS E83CC, Triple Mica, Siemens&Halske.

 The tubes have the old Siemens & Halske brand, as in the middle of this picture.

 Here you can see the mica damper plate.
 On the picture you see this "Z" like shape, the left end rests on the cathode sleeve.
-The right end is not visible on this picture, it rests on the cathode of the other system.
-If you click on the picture, so enlarge it, you can see the plate in the middle, is two plates attached to each other.
+(Just above the "S" letter of the word Siemens).
+If you click on the picture, to enlarge it, you can see the plate in the middle, consists of two plates attached to each other.
 Such a beautiful tube.
 I think you can not develop this technology any further.

 This is the etched printing.